 1. RL Frameworks & Libraries

-These are tools that help build and train RL models easily.
+These are special tools and software that help developers build and train Reinforcement Learning (RL) models easily.

-- Used for testing RL algorithms in games and robotics.
+- It is used to test RL algorithms in games and robotics tasks.

-- Based on PyTorch and supports DQN, PPO, A2C, and SAC.
+- It supports algorithms like DQN, PPO, A2C, and SAC.

 - GitHub: github.com/DLR-RM/stable-baselines3